Woyouyichi/Six-card-Challenge/README.md

 Computer decision-making:
 The computer1 function is used to determine whether the computer decides whether to raise based on the known card value.
 Based on the current round and the known card points, the computer will evaluate the total points of the card and make decisions based on specific conditions.
-If the card value falls below a certain threshold, the computer will choose to stop raising (returning 's'), otherwise it will choose to continue raising (returning 'c').
+If the card value falls below a certain threshold, the computer will choose to stop raising (returning 's'), otherwise, it will choose to continue raising (returning 'c').

 Results calculation and fund adjustment:
 The Result function is used to calculate the results of each round and adjust the fund based on the results.